 With Edgartown's whaling business flourishing at the

 dawn of the nineteenth century, Congress recognized the need for a

 navigational light at Cape Poge to help direct traffic to the town's

 harbor.
 An appropriation of $2,000 was made on January 30, 1801, and by

-early March, four acres of land had been purchased
+early March, four acres of land had been purchased for a light station.

-- Fishermen in Edgartown Harbor
+Fishermen in Edgartown Harbor

 with Cape Poge in the distance

 A 35-foot, octagonal wooden lighthouse tower was completed in

 mean high water.

 President Thomas Jefferson appointed Matthew Mayhew the first

 keeper at $200 a year.
-Mayhew and his wife had eight children,
+Mayhew and his wife had eight children, several

-a difficult and isolated place for a family to live.
+isolated place for a family to live.
 At first, Mayhew was not provided

 a boat.
 He requested one and was allowed to buy one in late 1802,

 provided it cost no more than $70.

-In 1825, Mayhew reported the loss of two acres of land at
+In 1825, Mayhew reported the loss of two acres of land at the

-couldn't reach the station for two weeks due to ice.
+the station for two weeks due to ice.
 During the period before a new

 keeper arrived, a schooner was wrecked at Cape Poge.
 Several passengers

 froze to death, including one who died after reaching the lighthouse.